-A patent pending turn-key web-based application designed to help businesses identify weather conditions, events or perils that have the potential to impact or damage business operations and physical assets.
+A patent pending turn-key web-based application designed to help businesses quantify the impact of weather events and perils and then actively monitor weather events or perils that have the potential to impact or damage business operations and physical assets.

-In addition, Weather Source also ensures that your data is error and gap-free.
+In addition to ensuring your data is hyper-local and relevant for your location of interest, Weather Source also ensures that your data is error and gap-free.

-Data problems are inherent to any real-time data collection network such as the national and global networks of weather observation stations (up to 25% of weather observation stations routinely have data issues).
+Data problems are inherent to any real-time data collection network such as the national and global networks of weather observation stations (up to 25% of weather observation stations routinely have data issues including gaps or errors).